 Magnetic Header

-I wanted my site’s header to feel physical.
-Not just sticky, but, magnetic.
-On scrolling down, the header pulls itself to the top edge of the viewport.
-Scrolling back up releases it as it drifts to its resting position.
-Like a watch snapping onto a magnetic charger!
+I wanted this site's header to feel physical—not just sticky, but magnetic.
+Scrolling down pulls it to the top edge of the viewport; scrolling back up releases it to drift home.
+Like a watch snapping onto a magnetic charger.

 Iteration 1: Stiff spring

-The spring resolved so fast you couldn’t perceive any motion.
-It just moved.
-There was no sense of pull.
+The spring resolved so fast you couldn’t perceive the motion.
+No sense of pull.

 Iteration 2: Softer spring, plus a squeeze

-This, however, was jittery.
-Two competing springs on the same element created a visual conflict—horizontal wobble layered on top of vertical movement.
+Jittery.
+Two competing springs on the same element—horizontal wobble layered on top of vertical movement.

 Iteration 3: Squeeze removed

 Backed out the scaleX animations.
-Just the softer position spring.
+Softer position spring only.

 Cleaner, but the dock was missing something.
 The header moved to the right place without feeling like it arrived.